 The viewshed demonstrates that the majority of the footprint of the proposed works will be potentially visible from all of the highest parts of the ringwork (Figure 03).
-The parts of the works that will not be visible are parts of the spur linking the northern part of the and the existing access road, and most of the length of the parts of the access track that lie within the existing waste facility and the field to its south east.
+The parts of the works that will not be visible are the spur linking the northern part of the proposed waste processing and storage area and the existing access road, and most of the length of the parts of the access track that lie within the existing waste facility and the field to its south east.